mantik-ai/mantik-gui/README.md

 ## Getting Started

 -   Clone the repository
--   Install dependencies with `yarn install` (in this project we use yarn don't mix up with npm)
+-   Install dependencies with `npm install`
--   Run `yarn dev` to start the development server locally (default port is 3000)
+-   Run `npm run dev` to start the development server locally (default port is 3000)